SE::Yandex::Balaboba - Balaboba text parser

 Queries

-Queries must be phrases from which the generation will begin, for example:
+As queries, you must specify the phrases from which the generation will begin, for example:

 Once upon a time